Optimal rates of decay for operator semigroups on Hilbert spaces: Special classes of functions

 In particular, if $M$ has positive increase then $M(s)\to\infty$ with at least polynomial speed as $s\to\infty$.
 Functions of positive increase will play a central role in the remainder of this paper.
 The following result gives a useful characterisation of functions having positive increase among all non-decreasing functions.
 Note that for such monotonic functions $M$ one may choose \emph{any} strictly positive $s_0\ge a$ in \eqref{eq:pos_inc}.
 Recall also that monotonic functions are automatically measurable.

 \begin{lem} Let $a\ge0$.
 If $M\colon[a,\infty)\to(0,\infty)$ is non-decreasing, then $M$ has positive increase if and only if there exists $\lambda>1$ such that

 \end{lem}

 \begin{proof} It is clear that if $M$ has positive increase then \eqref{eq:liminf} holds for all sufficiently large $\lambda>1$, even without the monotonicity assumption.
 Suppose therefore that \eqref{eq:liminf} holds.
-We fix a strictly positive $s_0\ge a$ and consider the function $m\colon[1,\infty)\to[1,\infty)$ defined by
+We may find strictly positive constants $\alpha>0$, $\lambda_0>1$ and $s_0\ge a$ such that